Volunteers Help Spruce Up Cheesman Park

 The bread company says it is celebrating a return to all things natural, and – naturally – that includes giving back to the community.

-The volunteers also enjoyed a lunch once they completed the clean-up, courtesy of Orowheat.
+The volunteers also enjoyed a lunch once they completed the clean-up, courtesy of Oroweat.